CaratLane increases sales by 90% thanks to all-in-one observability

 Jewellery retailer CaratLane was founded in India in 2008, offering modern, fine jewellery that is wearable every day.
 In July 2016, CaratLane joined forces with Tanishq, India’s largest jewellery brand, through a strategic investment by Titan Company.
 Today CaratLane is India's largest omni-commerce jeweller, with over 131 retail stores across 40+ Indian cities.
 It’s also one of India’s top 20 e-commerce portals.

-Scaling for explosive growth in online sales
+Challenge: Scaling for explosive growth

 For CaratLane, India’s largest online jeweller, maintaining a competitive edge is vital.
 Jewellery brands throughout India are rapidly building digital infrastructure to cope with increased demand and scale for future capacity.

 "CaratLane has focused on this while also investing in customer security and experience.
 Now that lockdowns are over, CaratLane is also planning on opening more physical stores, which means we will need to ensure uptime is maintained to curb the growth in demand," explains Muthukumar Kandasamy, Director of Engineering at CaratLane.
-The organisation has mapped out an aggressive 2022 with expansion plans for North America and the Asia Pacific.
+The organisation has mapped out an aggressive 2022 with expansion plans for North America and the Asia Pacific region.

 "We needed to improve performance and get better visibility.
 How could we bring productivity as well as operational improvements in?
 We made it a priority to have observability constantly measure the system, and improve responsiveness and infrastructure," Muthukumar says.

-"New Relic helped us measure chokepoints in our database and create optimisation thanks to New Relic Dashboards.
+"New Relic helped us measure chokepoints in our database and create optimisation thanks to dashboards.
 We were able to reduce our virtual servers from eight to four, and bring down one of the core API response times from 450 milliseconds to under 80 milliseconds.
 One critical rewards point repository was reduced from 500 milliseconds to 10 milliseconds.
 We were also able to manage a 25% increase in traffic," Muthukumar says.

-By using New Relic as an observability tool, CaratLane has been able to ensure uptime, performance and reliability via proactive alerts, and manage incident orchestration and log management.
+By using New Relic as an all-in-one observability platform, CaratLane has been able to ensure uptime, performance and reliability via proactive alerts, and manage incident orchestration and log management.
 Devs "start the day with New Relic" and have a "single pane of glass" view of what’s going on at any time.
 They can resolve issues rapidly before they escalate and impact user experience.

 Despite only 41% of store operational days in Q1 2021, CaratLane saw revenues increase by 272% to $21.1 million, with online sales contributing 50% to the increase.
 Overall, the online business enjoyed 90% year-on-year growth in Q2.